amattu2/better-vinwiki/README.md

 See [src/config/AppConfig.ts](./src/config/AppConfig.ts) for the build defaults.
 You likely will not want to leave them as the defaults.

+> **Warning**: When using `PUBLIC_URL` for subdirectory deployments, some functionality may not work
+> as expected.
+This app does not officially support subdirectory deployments.
+If you aren't deploying
+> on a subdirectory, don't define this option.

 # VINwiki REST API Docs